 - Expedition visits with long-time friend, expert weaver and Checleset elder, Lucy Paivio and husband Lennard Paivio who has also helped with some of our camp infrastructure.

-- Regular water taxi services from Leo Jack (Voyager Water Taxi), Archie Vincent (Storm Chaser), and other local operators who are certified with insured vessels.
+- Regular water taxi services from Leo Jack (Voyager Water Taxi), Tony Hansen (Siiqaa Water Taxi), Archie and Virginia Vincent (Storm Chaser), and other certified local operators with insured vessels.

 - Contract labour assistance from local youth helping with camp improvements and trail maintenance – helping us to maintain these for all locals to enjoy, and visitor/guest use.

-- Access to pieces by local Indigenous artists, including carvers, painters, and weavers such as: Lucy Paivio, Jesse Gillette, Don Leo, Danny Short, Steve Jules, and Charles Jules.
+- Access to pieces by local Indigenous artists, including carvers, painters, and weavers such as Lucy Paivio, Jesse Gillette, and others as available.

-- Regular visits with our guests for a coffee or pie at Java the Hutt and the Old Schoolhouse Restaurant at the Kyuquot Inn.
+- Regular visits with our guests for a coffee or pie at Java the Hutt at the Kyuquot Inn.

 - custom itinerary transportation of guests, kayaks & freight aboard the MV Uchuck III (Nootka Sound Service).